mmerkes/sudoku_solvers/README.md

       return true;
     };

 The final values to check will be the 3x3 square that the value lives in.
-Not only will be need to check every value in the appropriate square, but we'll have to get the appropriate square to check.
+Before we can check every value in the appropriate square, we'll need to find the appropriate square to check.
 Let's test it:

     describe('#check3x3Square()', function() {
       it('should check that each value in a 3x3 square does not match the input', function() {